LeoGanz/JVM-BidText/README.md

 Copy the path to the class files: `<alpaca-java-Project-Root>/build/classes`\
 Execute the analysis like described in the Execution section.

+To reproduce the results of the evaluation, you can enable or disable the options `USE_WORKAROUND_FOR_ABSTRACT` in the `Config.properties` file.
+Further, you can enable or disable the additional propagation rule in `ApiPropagationRules.txt` to see the effect of the rule on the results; the rule is clearly marked in the file.

 ### Evaluation on LeakySprings (Case Study on Spring Application)